TizMT/EmoPet-Demo/README.md

 EMOPet is an interactive web application designed for children to manage playful activities with their holographic pets: Fritz the Dog and Lulù the Cat.

-## How it works

-- Add new activities by typing into the input field and pressing Enter.
-- New activities will appear under the "Choose Pet" section.
-- When you click an activity, it will move to the "Chosen" section.
-- The app is responsive and works on desktop, tablets, and mobile devices.
-- EMOPet uses holographic cartoon-style graphics to create a fun and futuristic experience.

 - ## 🛠 Technologies & Tools

 Leonardo Tronci has expertise in various cutting-edge technologies for AI and web development: